2019 Nissan Rogue

 Tested vehicle: 2014 Nissan Rogue SV 4-door 4wd with standard front and rear head curtain airbags and standard front seat-mounted torso airbags

 The Nissan Rogue was redesigned for the 2014 model year.
-Side ratings are assigned by the Institute based on a test conducted by Nissan as part of side crash test verification.
+Side ratings are assigned by the Institute based on a test conducted by Nissan.

 The redesigned Rogue shares no ratings with the previous design, built since the 2008 model year and renamed the Rogue Select for 2014-15, after which it was discontinued.